Even if you are a careful and safe driver, there is still a risk that you could be involved in a major accident.

 Yellow Light Accident Fault: Explained

-Officially, a yellow light is a warning light.
-It tells drivers to slow down; the light is about to change to red.
-Of course, in reality, the message that most people receive is something more like “hurry up, get through this light before it goes red”.
+Officially, a yellow light is a warning light, and it is not illegal to go through a yellow light.
+It tells drivers to slow down and that the light is about to change to red.
+Of course, in reality, the message that most people receive is something more like “hurry up, get through this light before it goes red.”

 That being said, all yellow light accidents must be reviewed on a case-by-case basis.
-Other factors could potentially shift the blame, including things such as speeding, distracted driving, or other unsafe vehicle maneuvers.
+Other factors could potentially shift the blame.
+Things like speeding, distracted driving, and or other unsafe vehicle maneuvers can cause the blame to shift from the left-turner to the other driver in the accident.
 In some cases, drivers may even share the blame for a yellow light crash.

 Is Fault Disputed?
 Evidence Matters